matijaSos/matijasos.github.io/_posts/2020-11-05-haskell-monad-transformers-intro.md

 monad transformer (`MaybeT` in our case).

-So this is the function that allows us to "lift" the inner monad's computation into the monad transformer realm, hence the name.
+So this is the function that allows us to "lift" the inner monad's computation into the monad transformer's realm, hence the name.
 It allows us to do this:

 {% highlight haskell %}
 fetchUsersData :: UserId -> IO (Maybe (String, String, Int))